CraryPrimitiveMan/awesome-with-star/awesome/wardley-maps-community_awesome-wardley-maps.md

 - [Evolving Enterprise Collaboration To Digital Ecosystems](https://www.forbes.com/sites/rawnshah/2015/10/17/evolving-enterprise-collaboration-to-digital-ecosystems/#7091b8557bda) - Oct 17, 2015.
 - [The power of situational awareness for digital government](https://www.computerweekly.com/opinion/The-power-of-situational-awareness-for-digital-government) - Part 2 Mark Thompson outlines a digital vision to make government a more cohesive, integrated organisation.
 Oct 9, 2015.
 - [Time to get mapping - how a blind government can develop sight](https://www.computerweekly.com/opinion/Time-to-get-mapping-how-a-blind-government-can-develop-sight) - Part 1 Mark Thompson outlines a digital vision to make government a more cohesive, integrated organisation.
 Oct 9, 2015.
+- [Other tools I use with mapping](https://blog.gardeviance.org/2015/03/other-tools-i-use-with-mapping.html) - Simon Wardley discusses some of the other tools he uses with mapping.
+Mar 6, 2015.

 ## Research Papers